TylerH123/MKS22X-Minicraft/README.md

 Today, Moody and I worked together to code movement using w,a,s,d.
 At first, the movement was clunky and did not move diagonally.
 Eventually, we got it to move around smoothly.
 ## 05-21-19
 Today, Moody and I worked together to created a class for tile, grass, stone, and made a collideable interface.
 We also added the grass and water at the border of the world.
+## 05-22-19
+Today, I worked on inventory and item class.
+For inventory, I did part of the display function.
+I added a pause to the game so when you open inventory, the player cannot move.
+Item class is abstract and has the children tool,resource, armor, and station.
+Each of these items can be picked up and added to the inventory.